lucantini/react-slingshot/README.md

 ## Build

-To run the build process run:
+To run the build process:

 ```
 $ npm run build